redblade/confservicedss/doc/architecture/Pledger_core_scenarios.md

     - **offloading**: the DSS offloads to the cloud or to the edge based on the SLA violations received.
 More details in the DSS component.
     - **resource**: the DSS dynamically changes the Service reserved resources.
 More details in the DSS component.
     - **latency**: the DSS optimises the edge-to-cloud latency according to ECODA algorithm
-    - **resource_latency**: the DSS dynamically changes the Service resource reserved AND also optimises the edge-to-cloud latency according to ECODA algorithm
+    - **resources_latency**: the DSS dynamically changes the Service resource reserved AND also optimises the edge-to-cloud latency according to ECODA algorithm
     - **webhook**: the DSS invokes an external URL when a violation is received to allow custom automations